-In accordance with the Hartland Board of Education Policy, #5021, Student Discipline, I am writing to advise you that the Hartland Board of Education (the "Board") will hold a formal hearing concerning your child, (name of student) to consider the recommendation of (name of administrator) that your child be expelled from school.
-This hearing is being held pursuant to Section 10-233d and Sections 4-176e to 4-180a, inclusive, and Section 4-181a of the Connecticut General Statutes and the Hartland Board Policy, #5021, Student Discipline, a copy of which is enclosed.
-The Board intends to conduct the hearing in executive session, due to the confidential nature of this hearing.
+In accordance with the Hartland Board of Education Policy #5021, Student Discipline, I am writing to advise you that the (name of district) Board of Education (the "Board") will hold a formal hearing concerning your child, (Name of Student) to consider the recommendation of (name of administrator) that your child be expelled from school.
+[In cases where the district uses a hearing officer, add the following: Please be advised that the Board has appointed Attorney [Name], to serve as an impartial hearing officer in this matter.]
+This hearing is being held pursuant to Section 10-233d [In cases where a preschool student is recommended for expulsion, add the following: and Section 10-233I] and Sections 4-176e to 4-180a, inclusive, and Section 4-181a of the Connecticut General Statutes and the (name of district) Board of Education Policy (policy # & title), a copy of which is enclosed.
+The Board (OR the hearing officer) intends to conduct the hearing in executive session, due to the confidential nature of this hearing.

-The hearing will address the allegations that your child violated Board Policy, Student Discipline Policy #5021 and any other specific policy number on date and seriously disrupted the educational process, endangered persons or property by engaging in the following conduct: A short, plain statement of the facts to be included within this notice letter, and should be inserted here.
+The hearing will address the allegations that your child (for on or off-campus conduct: violated Board Policy cite Student Discipline Policy number and any other specific policy number on date and seriously disrupted the educational process)

+(and/or, for on-campus conduct: endangered persons or property) by engaging in the following conduct:

+(The law governing these hearings requires a short, plain statement of the facts to be included within this notice letter, and should be inserted here.